Elisa Montessori: Biography

-In 1955 Montessori won a student grant to go to Paris, but decided to stay in Rome after her meeting with scientist Mario Tchou, who became her husband the same year.
+In 1955, Montessori won a student grant to go to Paris but decided to stay in Rome after her meeting with scientist Mario Tchou, who became her husband the same year.
 Montessori and Tchou moved to Milan and had two daughters.
 Their house in Milan on Via Cappuccio was designed by the architect Ettore Sottsass.
-Sotsass and Tchou were friends through their involvement on the Olivetti Elea project.
+Sotsass and Tchou were friends through their involvement in the Olivetti Elea project.
 Following the sudden death of Tchou in a car accident while on his way to Olivetti's headquarters in Ivrea in 1961, Montessori relocated to Rome.
-She would later remarry with Costantino Dardi, an architect, and had a third daughter.
+She would later marry Costantino Dardi, an architect, and have a third daughter.

 Work

 Montessori's work is multifaceted, using many different techniques.
-Asian culture was a strong source of inspiration, for example in the series of her notebooks and exhibition at Galleria Giulia in 2011.
+Asian culture was a strong source of inspiration, for example, in the series of her notebooks and exhibition at Galleria Giulia in 2011.

 One important aspect of her production starting from the 1980s was the role of the illustration and the relationship between image and text in both poetry and literature.
 She produced works inspired by the work of Shakespeare, Sylvia Plath, Patrizia Valduga, Emily Dickinson, Marianne Moore, Ingeborg Bachmann and Laura Lilli.